-Most life insurance companies have a process that takes at least a week, but usually longer to pay out life insurance claims.
-If there’s anything that makes them think there is fraud or a reason to deny the claim, payouts take even longer.
+Most life insurance companies have a process that takes at least a week but usually longer to pay out life insurance claims.
+Payouts take even longer if there’s anything that makes them think there is fraud or a reason to deny the claim.

 How long does it take to get a life insurance check?

-Is there a time limit to claim a life insurance policy?
+Is there a time limit to claiming a life insurance policy?

 No, there isn’t a deadline beneficiaries must adhere to after the policyholder dies.
-While it’s in your best interest to file the claim right away to get payment, especially if you need it for final expenses, it’s not always possible.
-Sometimes beneficiaries don’t realize a policy exists until months or even years down the road.
+While it’s in your best interest to file the claim immediately to get payment, especially if you need it for final expenses, it’s not always possible.
+Sometimes beneficiaries don’t realize a policy exists until months or even years later.
 As long as the policy was intact when the policyholder was alive, you can file a claim.

 What percentage of life insurance policies are paid out?